Android-for-Python/Camera4Kivy/README.md

 ## Preview Widget

 An app can have multiple `Preview` widgets, but only one can be connected to the physical camera unit at a time.
 A natural way to implement this is to add a preview widget to a screen's contents, then connect to the camera unit `on_enter` and disconnect `on_pre_leave`.
+Or if using a ModalView, Popup, or MDDialog use `on_open` and `on_pre_dismiss`.
 The C4K-Photo-Example illustrates this, the other examples simply connect the camera after `on_start()` and disconnect `on_stop()`.

 ### Preview Widget Properties